Coded Illumination for Improved Lensless Imaging: Experiments

-The third row in Fig.~\ref{fig:experiment_results_pattern_nums} has a printed resolution target image with horizontal and vertical features of different widths.
-We use this image to analyze the resolution of our method empirically.
-The resolution of our imaging system is determined by the resolution of the projector.
+We use the resolution target image in Fig.~\ref{fig:target_line_plots} to analyze the spatial resolution of our method empirically.
+The distance between two printed white stripes in group 20 (upper-left) is 7.5mm (0.13 lp/mm) and the distance between two white stripes in group 5 is 1.9mm (0.52 lp/mm).
+The resolution of our imaging system is directly determined by the sampling interval of the illumination patterns.
 We place the target scene 40cm away from the camera and projector.
-The resolution of MP-CL1 projector is $1280\times720$ and the maximum illuminating area at 40cm throw distance is $22\times13$cm.
-The pixel pitch of projector is 0.17mm, which determines the achievable resolution of our method with the MP-CL1 projector.
-In our experiment, the width of every reconstructed pixel is 0.93mm, and the angular resolution of our system is 0.27$^{\circ}$.
-We can select smaller pixel pitch by dividing the illuminating area into more pixels, but the pixel pitch cannot be smaller than the lower-bound determined by the projector.
+The resolution of the MP-CL1 projector is $1280\times720$ and the overlap between the camera FOV and the maximum illuminating area at 40cm throw distance is $22\times13$cm.
+The projector pixel pitch is 0.17mm, which determines the achievable resolution of our method with the MP-CL1 projector.
+In our experiments, the width of every reconstructed pixel is 0.93mm, and the angular sampling of our system is 0.27$^{\circ}$.
+We can select smaller sampling intervals pitch by dividing the illuminating area into more pixels, but the minimal size cannot be smaller than projector pixel.

-We validate the resolution of our system with the target scene in Fig.~\ref{fig:experiment_results_pattern_nums}.
-We invert the black and white color for better illustration by subtracting the image from 1.
-The distance between two printed white stripes in group 20 (upper-left) is 7.5mm (0.13 lp/mm) and the distance between two white stripes in group 5 is 1.9mm (0.52 lp/mm).
-We plot the intensity values of the horizontal line stripes from multiple groups in Fig.~\ref{fig:target_line_plots}, where the peaks and valleys correspond to the white and black stripes of the horizontal line pairs.
-We observe that the line pairs of group 12 can be distinguished clearly while the line pairs of group 3 cannot be distinguished.
-We also calculate the modulation transfer function (MTF) of the reconstruction from different numbers of illumination patterns in Fig.~\ref{fig:target_line_plots}.
+We present the modulation transfer function (MTF) of the reconstruction from different numbers of illumination patterns in Fig.~\ref{fig:target_line_plots}.
 MTF measures how well we can discern the intensity of bright and dark pixels in line pairs under different conditions \cite{williams1989MTF}.
-To plot the MTF, we manually select each groups of horizontal line pairs after subtracting a fixed DC background, then average every group along the columns and finally compute the contrast percentage as $\frac{I_\text{max}-I_\text{min}}{I_\text{max}+I_\text{min}}\times 100$.
+To plot the MTF, we manually select every group of horizontal and vertical line pairs after subtracting a fixed DC background, then average every group along the columns and rows, respectively, and finally compute the contrast percentage as $\frac{I_\text{max}-I_\text{min}}{I_\text{max}+I_\text{min}}\times 100$.
 We observe from the MTF plots that the contrast ratio for all the resolution groups improves as we increase the number of illumination patterns.
+We also plot the intensity values of the horizontal line stripes from multiple groups in Fig.~\ref{fig:target_line_plots}, where the peaks and valleys correspond to the white and black stripes of the horizontal line pairs.
+We observe that the line pairs of group 12 can be distinguished clearly while the line pairs of group 3 cannot be distinguished.